Dawtre History, Family Crest & Coats of Arms

 Early History of the Dawtre family

 This web page shows only a small excerpt of our Dawtre research.
-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Dawtre History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1659, 1758 and 1767 are included under the topic Early Dawtre History in all our PDF Extended History products and printed products wherever possible.

 Dawtre Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dawtre include Hawtre, Hawtree, Hawtrie, Dawtre, Dawtree, Dawtrie, Hawtrey, Haultrey, Dealtre, Dealtrie, Dawtrey, Dawtry, Daltry, Haltry, Haltrie and many more.

 Early Notables of the Dawtre family (pre 1700)

 Another 63 words (4 lines of text) are included under the topic Early Dawtre Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dawtre family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Dawtres to arrive on North American shores: John Dawtres who settled in Virginia in 1636; William Dawtrey settled in Barbados in 1683.